-Susan Booysen is a professor in the Wits School of Governance (WSG), University of the Witwatersrand.
-She is the author of The African National Congress and the Regeneration of Political Power (2011) and The ANC’s March on Mangaung (2012).
-She edited Local Elections in South Africa: Parties, people, politics (2012) and co-edited Compendium of Elections in Southern Africa, 1989-2009: 20 years of multiparty democracy (2009) with Denis Kadima.
+Susan Booysen is Visiting Professor at the Wits School of Governance and Professor Emeritus, University of the Witwatersrand.
+She is the author of several books on the African National Congress (ANC), including The African National Congress and the Regeneration of Political Power (2011) and Dominance and Decline: The ANC in the time of Zuma (2015).
+She edited Local Elections in South Africa: Parties, people, politics (2012), and co-edited Compendium of Elections in Southern Africa, 1989-2009: 20 years of multiparty democracy (2009) with Denis Kadima.
+She is also Director of Research at MISTRA, where she has edited Marriages of Inconvenience: Coalition Politics in South Africa (forthcoming, 2021).

 She holds a D.Litt. et Phil. from the University of Johannesburg.
 She obtained both her Masters and Honours degrees cum laude.
 She has held some major research fellowships, including a post-doctoral fellowship at the Southern African Research Program (SARP) at Yale University.

-Besides her book publications, Booysen has published a wide range of refereed academic articles in national and international journals, chapters in books, and monographs.
-These publications focus on South and Southern Africa, with the specific focus on issues of politics, power and policy.
+Booysen has published a wide range of refereed academic articles in national and international journals, chapters in books, and monographs.
+These publications focus on South and Southern Africa, with the specific focus on issues of politics, power, and policy.